Refining Enums

 EXERCISE The code below has a function that

-invokes the smart constructor and then unwrap
+invokes the smart constructor and then unwraps

 the result.
 Why is flux complaining?
 Can you fix

-so that the test_unwrap
+the spec of new so that the test_unwrap figure

-out how to fix the spec
+out how to fix the spec of new so that test_new_unwrap

 is accepted?